The moral dilemma of volunteer tourism

 The girl's braided hair is tied in a ponytail; her dress is a bright and buoyant pink.
 We sit in the shade as friends of the home set up tents and prepare for today's party to celebrate Calvary Zion's 20th anniversary.
 Some of the older girls are laughing and fixing their hair.
 The older boys seem to be wondering about lunch.
 Kim's husband, Howard - they run a bed-and-breakfast in England - entertains a 12-year-old boy by showing videos on his phone of Howard's beloved Everton soccer team.
 The boy smiles and nods at Howard's play-by-play.
 When he was 5, the boy was abandoned in a telephone booth by his mother.

 The three of us, along with two other foreign supporters - Susan Peattie, a Scot who created a nonprofit to support the home, and a fellow Scottish supporter, Liz Brown - have been placed in the shade, partly because of the heat.
-December in Kenya is like July in Washington, D.C., hot and humid, only without the ubiquitous air conditioning.
+December in Kenya is like July in Washington, DC, hot and humid, only without the ubiquitous air conditioning.

 Soon, we're greeted by the home's founder, Jane Karigo, who smiles and embraces me.
 "Ahhhhhh," she says, laughing.
 "Long ago.
 Long ago."